adamtheadmin/alpaca-chatbot-api/readme.md

 # Alpaca Chatbot Restful API

-This is a chatbot request queue, and restful API for acessing chatbots.
+This is a chatbot request queue, and restful API for accessing chatbots.
 This is designed to work with [alpaca.cpp](https://github.com/antimatter15/alpaca.cpp)

 Features: